IlyaSemenov/django-modelsettings/README.md

 admin.site.register_settings(Settings, SettingsAdmin)
 ```
-This is not required to explicitly register all Settings classes, it is only needed if you need to override the default behavior.
+This is not required to explicitly register all Settings classes, it is only needed if you want to override the default behavior.

 ### Accessing from templates